aurelienpierre/Image-Cases-Studies/README.md

 ### Motivation

-This collection of scripts is intended to prototype methods and functionalities that could be useful in [DarkTable](https://github.com/darktable-org/darktable) and show proofs of concept.
+This collection of scripts is intended to prototype methods and functionalities that could be useful in [darktable](https://github.com/darktable-org/darktable) and show proofs of concept.

 ### How it's made

-It's written in Python 3, and relies deeply on PIL (Python Image Library) for the I/O, Numpy for the arrays operations, and Cython to optimize the execution time.
+It's written in Python 3, and relies on PIL (Python Image Library) for the I/O, Numpy for the arrays operations, and Cython to optimize the execution time.
 Heavy arrays operations are parallelized through multithreading but can be run serialized as well.